 Shanghai Jiao Tong University, China

 The famous three-body problem can be traced back to Newton in 1680s, and attracted many famous mathematicians and physicists such as Euler , Lagrange and so on.
 Poincare found that the first integrals for the motion of three-body system do not exist, and besides orbits of three-body system are rather sensitive to initial conditions.
 His discovery of the so-called “sensitivity dependence on initial conditions” (SDIC) laid the foundation of modern chaos theory.
 It well explains why in the 300 years only three families of periodic orbits of three-body system were found by Euler and Lagrange , until 1970s when the Broucke-Hadjidemetriou-Henon family of periodic orbits were found [5–9].
 The famous figure-eight family was numerically discovered by Moore in 1993 and rediscovered by Chenciner and Montgomery in 2000.
 In 2013, Suvakov and Dmitrasinovic made a breakthrough to find 13 new distinct periodic orbits by means of numerical methods, which belong to 11 new families.
 In 2017 Li and Liao found more than six hundred new periodic orbits of three-body system with equal mass, and in 2018 Li et al. further reported more than one thousand new periodic orbits of three-body system with unequal mass.
-In 2018, Li and Liao reported more than two hundred new collisionless periodic orbits in free-fall three-body problem.
+In 2018, Li and Liao reported more than three hundred new collisionless periodic orbits in free-fall three-body problem.

 The following show the details of our newly found periodic orbits.